Bastardkb/bastardkb.github.io/fw/argos.md

 When configuring your keyboard, you have different options: QMK, VIA, Argos.

 - QMK is the firmware that always runs on your keyboard.
 You can modify its code, compile and flash it
-- VIA is a widely used visual configurator for keyboards.
+- VIA is a widely used visual configuration interface for keyboards.
 It lacks options and is visually old
-- Argos is Bastard Keyboards’ dedicated web configurator: it covers the same kind of keymap editing as VIA, plus combos, tap dances, pointing-device tuning, and backups
+- Argos is Bastard Keyboards’ dedicated web configuration interface: it covers the same kind of keymap editing as VIA, plus combos, tap dances, pointing-device tuning, and backups

 # Requirements